December 1924 German federal election: Aftermath

 Following the election, the balance of power lay with the DVP, which announced that it would only join a government of the bourgeois right, not a grand coalition that would include the SPD.
 Unlike after the May 1924 election, negotiations with the DNVP were successful, and in January a new majority cabinet was formed under Hans Luther – an independent close to the DVP – as a coalition of the Centre Party, DNVP, DVP, DDP and Bavarian People's Party.
 The Luther cabinet lasted just under 16 months.

+All parties except the KPD had struggled to attract the youth vote.
+For some, the difficulty reflected the estrangement of the younger generation from the increasing materialism of German political life.
+For monarchists in the DNVP, it was a sign that perhaps their party’s quest for a restoration of the monarchy did not resonate as strongly with those who had grown up after the end of World War I.